soundbites/mocker-rsa/readme.md

 ### Request Recording

 The requests and responses which are forwared to the origin can also be recorded and, after recorded, served by Mocker.
-This is handy when you want to record a specific scenario for testing (and to be able to alter the responses for different test scenario').
+This is handy when you want to record a specific scenario for testing (and to be able to alter the responses for different test scenarios).
 The following example show how to configure recording of requests and responses:

 ```
  install(RequestForwardingAndRecordingFeature) {